-Students who choose the women's studies program will find themselves making connections across campus, across disciplines and across the world.
-Your classes, community service work and internships will give you a deep understanding of women as a diverse group with a variety of histories, experiences and needs.
-You'll get to know women for their strengths and achievements; and you'll learn how race, class, sexuality and national identity have shaped gender.
+Students who choose the gender and women's studies program will find themselves making connections across campus, across disciplines and across the world.
+Your classes, community service work and internships will give you a deep understanding of women and all genders as a diverse group with a variety of histories, experiences and needs.
+You'll learn how race, class, sexuality and national identity have shaped gender.
 Your studies will build critical thinking and analysis skills that will serve you as you design a degree in your area of interest from the numerous elective choices.

-- Courses build self-awareness and insight to recognize institutionalized forms of discrimination against women.
+- Courses build self-awareness and insight to recognize institutionalized forms of discrimination against women and other marginalized groups.

 - Bachelor of Arts degree that's useful for students in education, social work, public service, business, psychology, sociology, English, art and communication studies or in pre-professional programs such as law or medicine.

 - Minor that's ideal for those who want to understand how to work with diverse populations.